History of Hungary: Austria-Hungary (1867–1918)

-Vienna realized that political reform was unavoidable to secure the integrity of the Habsburg Empire.
 Major military defeats, such as the Battle of Königgrätz in 1866, forced Emperor Joseph to accept internal reforms.
 To appease Hungarian separatists, the emperor made an equitable deal with Hungary, the Austro-Hungarian Compromise of 1867 negotiated by Ferenc Deák, by which the dual monarchy of Austria-Hungary came into existence.
 The two realms were governed separately by two parliaments from two capitals, with a common monarch and common foreign and military policies.
 Economically, the empire was a customs union.
 The first prime minister of Hungary after the compromise was Count Gyula Andrássy.
 The old Hungarian constitution was restored, and Franz Joseph was crowned king of Hungary.

 In 1868, Hungarian and Croatian assemblies concluded the Croatian–Hungarian Agreement by which Croatia was recognised as an autonomous region.

-The nation of Austria-Hungary was geographically the second largest country in Europe after Russia.
+Austria-Hungary was geographically the second largest country in Europe after Russia.
 Its territories were appraised at 239977 sqmi in 1905.
 After Russia and the German Empire, it was the third most populous country in Europe.

-Hungarian nationalists demanded education in the Magyar language, a position that united Catholics and Protestants opposed to instruction in Latin as desired by Catholic bishops.
-In the diet of 1832–36, the conflict between Catholic laymen and clergy sharpened considerably, and a mixed commission was established.
-It offered the Protestants certain limited concessions.
+In the diet of 1832–36, the conflict between Catholic laymen and clergy sharpened considerably, and a mixed commission offered the Protestants certain limited concessions.
 The basic issue of this religious and educational struggle was how to promote Magyar language and Magyar nationalism and achieve more independence from German Austria.

 The land-owning nobility controlled the villages and monopolized political roles.
 In Parliament, the magnates held life memberships in the upper house, but the gentry dominated the lower house and, after 1830, parliamentary life.
-The tension between "crown" (the German-speaking Habsburgs in Vienna) and "country" remained a constant political fixture as the Compromise of 1867 enabled the Magyar nobility to run the country, but left the emperor with control over foreign and military policies.
+The tension between "crown" and "country" remained a constant political fixture as the Compromise of 1867 enabled the Magyar nobility to run the country, but left the emperor with control over foreign and military policies.
 However, after Andrássy served as prime minister, he became foreign minister of Austria-Hungary (1871–1879) and set foreign policies with an eye to Hungarian interests.
 Andrássy was a conservative; his foreign policies looked to expanding the empire into southeast Europe, preferably with British and German support, and without alienating Turkey.
-He saw Russia as the main adversary, because of its own expansionist policies toward Slavic and Orthodox areas.
-He distrusted Slavic nationalist movements as a threat to his multi-ethnic empire.
+He saw Russia as the main adversary and distrusted Slavic nationalist movements.
 Meanwhile, conflicts between magnates and gentry appeared regarding protection against cheap food imports (in the 1870s), the Church-state problem (in the 1890s), and the "constitutional crisis" (in the 1900s).
 The gentry gradually lost their power locally and rebuilt their political base more on office-holding rather than land ownership.
 They depended more on the state apparatus and were reluctant to challenge it.